QAS515 - Human Factors in Quality Assurance

 Attendance Requirements:

-This is not a correspondence course -- but a course delivered in a virtual classroom.
+This is not a correspondence course -- but a course delivered in a virtual classroom via Blackboard.
 Attendance = CMC Participation.
 This course relies totally on Computer Mediated Communications (CMC), so participants must actively participate and contribute on a near-daily basis.
-This virtual environment may be new to some participants, but it is becoming a standard communications medium in business and industry.
+This virtual environment may be new to some participants, but it is a standard communications medium in business and industry.
 "Lurkers" will find themselves left behind in this environment.

 Schedule of Examinations:

-There will be a Mid-term and a Final examination for this course.
+There will be a Mid-term and a proctored Final examination for this course.

-The Mid-term exam is the subject of Unit # 8 and thus usually occurs during the 8th week of class.
+The Mid-term exam occurs during the 8th week of class.
 I will e-mail you the mid-term and you will have 168 hours +/- to complete it.
 This exercise is an involved case study and requires your serious attention.
 It is open book, open-browser.
-Send your responses as a zipped Word & PowerPoint attachment to the Digital Drop Box and to me at jim@jclauson.com.
+You will post your Word & PowerPoint response to the Assignments area in Blackboard and email a zipped back-up attachment to me at jim at jclauson dot com.

-The Final exam occurs during Unit 15, usually Saturday thru Tuesday of Week 15.
-This is an online, proctored exam and is an open-book, open-notes exam, closed-browser.
+The Final exam occurs during Unit 13, usually Saturday thru Tuesday of Week 13.
+This is an online, proctored exam and is an open-book, open-notes, closed-browser exam.
 You will have 3 hours to complete the exam and will need a constant-on, internet connection during this time.
-Full instructions and password are emailed to your proctor before your scheduled exam.
-Submission of the MSQA Proctor Agreement to the MSQA officer is required and it is critical that you provide the email address for your MSQA office approved proctor in a timely manner.
+Full instructions and password are emailed to your proctor just before your scheduled exam.
+Submission of the MSQA Proctor Agreement to the MSQA office is required and it is critical that you provide the email address for your MSQA office approved proctor in a timely manner.
 The MSQA office will provide details via email and there will be a forum in this course.

-Proctor Selection: You are singularly responsible for selection of your proctor and for the notification of the MSQA office by Week 12.
+Proctor Selection: You are singularly responsible for selection of your proctor and for the notification of the MSQA office by the stated deadline.
 Period.
 Detailed instructions will be provided later in the course.

 Grading Policy:

-Participants in this learning process begin with a 100% customer service level, which would equate to a high A. Like any quality relationship, the participant's customer service level may go up or down based on specific performance against the predetermined expectations of the customer.
+Participants in this learning process begin with a 100% customer service level, which would equate to a high A. Like any quality relationship, the participant's customer service level may go up or down based on their specific performance against the predetermined expectations of the customer.
 Using this model, the instructor is the customer -- the one who is setting the primary set of expectations to be met in this quality relationship.
+This process is unique and I will ask you to trust the process.

 Typical Grading Breakdown:

-Since B or better is required for continuation in the master's program - lower grade scales are moot.
+Since a grade of B or better is required for continuation in the master's program - lower grade scales are moot.

 For details on grading, see the current University Regulations -or- the University Grading Policy.